Plane-based geometric algebra: Inversive Geometry

 Planar reflections are a special case of sphere inversions, the 2D version of which is a circle inversion, depicted here.

 Inversive geometry is the study of geometric objects and behaviours generated by inversions in circles and spheres.
 Reflections in planes are a special case of inversions in spheres, because a plane is a sphere with infinite radius.
 Since plane-based geometric algebra is generated by composition of reflections, it is a special case of inversive geometry.
 Inversive geometry itself can be performed with the larger system known as Conformal Geometric Algebra(CGA), of which Plane-based GA is a subalgebra.

-CGA is also usually applied to 3D space, and is able to model general spheres, circles, and conformal (angle-preserving) transformations, which include the transformations seen on the Poincare disk.
+CGA is also usually applied to 3D space, and is able to model general spheres, circles, and conformal (angle-preserving) transformations, which include the transformations seen on the Poincaré disk.
 It can be difficult to see the connection between PGA and CGA, since CGA is often "point based", although some authors take a plane-based approach to CGA which makes the notations for Plane-based GA and CGA identical.